 This certificate focuses on the concepts and software used within the field of desktop publishing to design a variety of materials including brochures, calendars, packaging, books, business cards and advertisements.
 Course projects focus on formatting pages, assigning character-type characteristics, design techniques, preparing for print, color separations, long document layout, digital imaging, digital illustration, concept development, information design and corporate identity.
 This certificate is upward compatible with the A.S. degree, Media Design.

 This course explores the avenues of contemporary digital design, highlighting the importance of process, innovation and communication.
 Students will become familiar with design projects ranging from traditional print, sophisticated websites, interactive digital media and motion graphics.
 The course will focus on developing and refining the design concept and the execution strategy.
 Lab fee required.

 This course is an introduction to the concepts and principles of digital imaging and the tools and techniques of image capture, creation, manipulation and integration of still images.
 Students will understand composition, layout, color theory, image capture and output using industry-standard software.
 Lab fee required.

 This course covers the foundations of interactive media including user-interface design concept, optimization/performance issues, resources and tools.
 Students combine audio, video, imaging, animation and other media formats to construct an interactive product using industry-standard software.
 Lab fee required.

 |GRA2121||Digital Publishing I|

-This course is designed to teach the concepts, terminology and principles of desktop publishing/electronic publishing using QuarkXPress.
-The student will develop the skills necessary to create publications containing text and graphics.
+This course is designed to teach the concepts, terminology and principles of desktop publishing using industry computer software to communicate visual concepts used for the printing of publications such as brochures, advertisements, books and magazines.
+The student will develop the skills necessary to create publications designed for print publishing and production.
 Lab fee required.

 |GRA2122||Digital Publishing II|